thinkle12/pyproteininference/docs/advanced.md

                         Input decoy psm output from percolator.
 Can either input one file or a list of files.
   -f FILE [FILE ...], --combined_files FILE [FILE ...]
-                        Input combined psm output from percolator.
-This should contain Target and Decoy PSMS.
-Can either input one file or a list of files.
+                        Input combined psm search results in idXML, mzIdentML, pepXML, or tab delimited format.
+This should contain Target and Decoy PSMS. " Can either input one file or a list of files.
   -o DIR, --output DIR  Result Directory to write to - the name of file will
                         be determined by parameters selected and tag parameter.
 If this option is not set, will write